-When you’re in France, you need to experience Paris at least once in a lifetime.
-Whether that is alone or with friends.
+When you’re in France, you need to experience the ‘City of Lights’ at least once in your lifetime.
+Whether you’re going out in Paris alone or with friends.
 Paris is the melting pot of so many cultures you will not believe what you see with your own eyes.
 From the food, culture, and night-life – to shops, latest in fashion; there is something for everyone, 24/7.

 Plan your trip

 When traveling to Paris give special attention to how you want to enjoy your time.
 Do you want it planned in detail or just hit it on-the-fly as a solo traveler?
 Either way, you will not be disappointed in the many activities awaiting your arrival.